srdjop/serbian-sentiment-analysis/README.md

     ```

 4.  **Training a model (optional):**
-    This step is necessary only if you don't have a trained model in your models/ folder.
+    This step is necessary only if you want to train the model again; it will use the pretrained models directly from my Hugging Face Hub profile.

-    To train a model, run train_model.py.
+    To train a model, run *train_model.py*.
 You can specify a model by its name from the Hugging Face Hub.

     - Using the default model (classla/bcms-bertic):
     ```bash